open-domains/register/README.md

 [badge-ssl]:https://shields.io/badge/SSL-Required-blue?style=plastic?cacheSeconds=3600

 ### Unsupported Services
-We currently do not support Netlify (for websites) or Vercel (for websites).
+We currently do not support Vercel (for websites).

 This will hopefully be fixed soon.